centrahq/api-documentation/source/guides/plugins/adyen-drop-in.md

 1. Load the same script from Adyen specified in `clientSide->externalScript`.
 2. When the script has loaded, launch the Adyen Drop-In using payment method settings from `window.adyenDropInConfig` or the predefined JSON.
 3. When the payment method is selected by the customer, an event will trigger on the page, called `centra_checkout_payment_callback`.
 When this even is triggered you should post the values back to Centra's API to `POST /payment`.
+Depending on if `addressIncluded` is `true` or `false`, the customer's address might need to be included in this API-call.
 4. Centra can respond to the request in three different ways.
 Using `action=javascript`, the JavaScript in the `code`-field should be evaluated (or sent back using the `centra_checkout_payment_response` event).
 If `action=redirect`, the user should be redirected to the `url`-property.
 The customer will then either complete payment process, be presented with additional data to fill in (like 3D-secure) or redirected to an additional payment step.
 It can also respond with `errors`, just like a regular [`PaymentActionResponse`, explained in the Swagger UI](https://docs.centra.com/swagger-ui/?api=CheckoutAPI#/4.%20selection%20handling%2C%20checkout%20flow/post_payment) and they should also be supported and present to the customer that the payment failed.
 5. After payment has been completed, the customer is then returned to `paymentReturnPage` with the encrypted blob payload.
 6. The `paymentReturnPage` should always collect all URL-parameters from both the query string in the URL and the POST-data and send it to Centra.
 This is the way to validate if the payment went through successfully or not.